ASU-VDA-Lab/Mobile-Processor-Carbon/README.md

-# Mobile Processor Carbon Footprint
+# Mobile Processor Carbon Footprint Trend

 ## Beyond the Surface: The Necessity of Detailed Metrics in Corporate Sustainability (IGSC'24)